More Text-to-Speech (TTS) Flexibility and Cross-Brand Predictability Needed

 Making website pages renderable through text-to-speech (TTS) accessibility support is made much harder by keeping secret how each major TTS program will render what we write.
 Most of us don’t have time to test several programs and don’t even have the several platforms we’d need to test them on.
 The result is not that we spend lots more time on accessibility development but that we don’t provide that level of accessibility at all.
 People with visual impairments do what they can but probably don’t get what we intended to give them.

 Even TTS that complies with some open standards does not let website designers and page authors specify several important characteristics.
 It is possible to code every string separately, but that can require so much work as to be prohibitive.
-If individualized coding is through a *.pls file and that file is large, the repeated reading of multiple files slows page rendering for either visualization or TTS could be a concern, as a slowdown could hurt positioning in Google search results.
+If individualized coding is through a *.pls file and that file is large, the repeated reading of multiple files slows page rendering for either visualization or TTS.
+That could be a concern, as a slowdown could hurt positioning in Google search results.
 It would be helpful to code once for a page or a website.
-Support is already available through CSS, such as for a voice family.
+Support is already available through CSS for speech, such as for a voice-family.
 Support could be expanded.

 Consistency across brands could mean that we who code websites do not need to address each TTS program differently or code for the lowest common denominator, especially hard when we don’t even know what that denominator is in TTS.
 We need to be able to predict accessibility regardless of which TTS program a user chooses.

 - — Numbers in different contexts are spoken in different ways.
-The digit “0” could be /zero/ or /oh/ and this might vary by context.
-Should “2213” be said as /two thousand two hundred thirteen/, /two thousand two hundred and thirteen/, /twenty-two hundred thirteen/, /two two one three/, /twenty-two one three/, or some other way?
+The digit “0” could be /zero/ or /oh/.
+Should “2213” be said as /two thousand two hundred thirteen/, /two thousand two hundred and thirteen/, /twenty-two hundred thirteen/, /twenty-two thirteen/, /twenty-two one three/, /two two one three/, or some other way?
 Is “2.5” /two point five/ or /two and five tenths/?
 At least it would not be /two and a half/ because we don’t want the TTS rendering to disagree with the visual rendering, and they would disagree even though the ultimate meaning is the same.
-But “2 1/2” could be /two and a half/ or /two and one half/.
+But “2 1/2” could be /two and a half/ or /two and one half/ and, depending on spacing and other context, could be either one number or two.
 Other number systems, including advanced and ancient, must be recognized.
 Ruling governors, usually monarchs, in many countries like to have numbers after their names, but, depending on the country, is “John II” /John the Second/, /John Second/, or some other form?
 Is “20/20” /twenty twenty/ as in vision or /twenty twentieths/ as a fraction reducible to 1?
-The U.S. Zip code “94304-1112” could be rendered as /9 4 3 0 4 1 1 1 2/ or /9 43 0 4 dash 11 12/, or, if it’s arithmetic, as /94,304 minus 1,112/, for example.
+If “94304-1112” is a U.S. Zip code, it could be rendered as /9 4 3 0 4 1 1 1 2/ or /9 43 0 4 dash 11 12/; if it’s arithmetic, as /94,304 minus 1,112/; those are only examples.

 - — Symbol fonts cannot be rendered as if nonsymbolic.
-This is a challenge, in that a character in a symbol font is generally mapped to a character in a text font via the same pattern of bits.
+This is a challenge, in that a character in a symbol font is often mapped to a character that has the same pattern of bits as a character in a text font, especially when 7- or 8-bit representations are used rather than 32-bit Unicode representations.
 Thus, a TTS program must recognize the applicable font before rendering and, if the font thus discovered is a symbol font, it must comprehend which symbol must be rendered.
 This probably means describing every single glyph in words and that quickly gets slow and inconsistent.
 Related to symbol fonts are characters that are easily confused or have multiple meanings, such as fences (parentheses, brackets or square brackets, braces, and angle brackets), various dashes, and a mix of list item markers.
+If a symbol font does not contain wordy descriptions of characters, such as “eagle in flight”, then TTS has to deduce the description or be told it by another source, making consistency and accuracy less likely.

 - — Unnumbered lists, especially in outlines that have multiple levels, can benefit from detailing the TTS rendering (the beginning and the end of each list item and what level of depth it’s at) and from being searchable by level.